aims-umich/neorl/README.md

 ## Acknowledgments

 NEORL was established in MIT back to 2020 with feedback, validation, and usage of different colleagues: Issac Wolverton (MIT Quest for Intelligence), Joshua Joseph (MIT Quest for Intelligence), Benoit Forget (MIT Nuclear Science and Engineering), Ugi Otgonbaatar (Exelon Corporation), and James Tusar (Exelon Corporation).
 We also thank our fellows at [Stable Baselines](https://github.com/hill-a/stable-baselines), [DEAP](https://github.com/DEAP/deap), and [EvoloPy](https://github.com/7ossam81/EvoloPy) for sharing their implementation, which inspired us to leverage our optimization classes.

+In January 2023, a University of Michigan team took over maintaining this repository after its founder, Majdi Radadideh, joined their faculty.
+Now NEORL is part of the Artificial Intelligence and Multiphysics Simulations (AIMS) Lab at the University of Michigan.